28/NoteworthyII/README.md

 	- Insert Info -> Date: Inserts current date.
 	- Insert Info -> Date and time: Inserts current date and time.
 	- Insert Chat Log: Inserts a specified number of entries from the chat log (from all major player initiated channels).
-	- Text Colour: Set selected text to one of preset colors.
+	- Text Color: Set selected text to one of preset colors.
 	- Clear Formatting: Remove colors and hyperlinks.
 If no selection apply to whole page.
 	- Close Menu: Close the pop-up menu.
   - The Save button saves all notes and settings, and then closes the window.